ErniW/Arduino-IMU-and-AHRS-tests/README.md

 - Tested with Adafruit app. https://adafruit.github.io/Adafruit_WebSerial_3DModelViewer/.
 Be aware of format how data must be send `Orientation: x,y,z` or `Quaternion: w,x,y,z`.

 ## Notes:
-### General info:
-- Always include calibration code.
-- For tap/shake detection or simple tilting accelerometer is enough.
-- Arduino UNO R3 might not be sufficient in terms of performance and available memory. *Unless there is not much else going on there, eventually MPU6050 doesn't waste Arduino resources.*
 ### Gyroscope & timing:
 - **Gyroscope data integration requires matching with defined frequency and updating data when new measurement is available.
 Period.
 Interrupt-based delta time measurement yields better results than fixed timing.** *Unfortunately it requires extra effort on Arduino libraries which are very limited on this thing.
 Our projects never required such precision but ideally, use interrupts to immediately catch available gyroscope data.
 Secondly, measure delta t with internal timer instead of fixed period (don't lose time by rounding fractions!).
 Accelerometer doesn't need integration.*
 - **Integration problems can be easily spotted if we rotate by 90 degrees but the axis moves by different angle and error accumulates over time.** Error grows over time because we integrate too much/few samples per second therefore.